Particular/docs.particular.net/transports/msmq/delayed-delivery_content_msmqtransport_[2.0,).partial.md

 > [!NOTE]
 > The following samples are adapted from the `SqlServerDelayedMessageStore` class provided with the MSMQ transport, and are provided as a guide for adapting to whatever persistence technology is required.

-When creating a custom message store, the class can either implement `IDelayedMessageStore`
+When creating a custom message store, the class can either implement `IDelayedMessageStore`:

 snippet: dms-without-infrastructure

-or `IDelayedMessageStoreWithInfrastructure`
+or `IDelayedMessageStoreWithInfrastructure`:

 snippet: dms-with-infrastructure

-The only difference between the two interfaces is the `SetupInfrastructure` method, which must be implemented in `IDelayedMessageStoreWithInfrastructure` to create the required storage tables if they don't exist yet.
-With `IDelayedMessageStore` the storage tables are expected to already exist.
+The only difference between the two interfaces is the `SetupInfrastructure` method, which must be implemented for `IDelayedMessageStoreWithInfrastructure` to create the required storage tables if they don't yet exist.
+With `IDelayedMessageStore`, it is expected that the storage tables already exist:

 snippet: dms-setup-infrastructure

 In the above example, `TimeoutTableCreator` is responsible for executing the script against the database.
-For SQL Server, the script would be
+For SQL Server, the script is:

 snippet: dms-sql-create-table

-With both interfaces, the `Initialize` method will be called with the name of the endpoint being initialized.
-The storage implementation should throw an exception if it can't support specified transaction mode, e.g. TransactionScope mode requires the storage to enlist in a distributed transaction managed by the DTC.
+With both interfaces, the `Initialize` method is called with the name of the endpoint being initialized.
+The storage implementation should throw an exception if it doesn't support the specified transaction mode.
+For example, `TransactionScope` mode requires the storage to enlist in a distributed transaction managed by the DTC:

 snippet: dms-initialise

 snippet: dms-sql-crud

-The remaining methods implement the logic required for the message store:
+The remaining methods implement the logic required for the message store.

-`Store` Stores a delayed message.
+`Store` stores a delayed message:

 snippet: dms-store

-`Remove` Removes a due delayed message that has been dispatched to its destination from the store.
-It must return `true` if the removal succeeded or `false` if there was nothing to remove because the delayed message was already gone.
+`Remove` removes a delayed message that has been dispatched to its destination.
+It must return `true` if the removal succeeded or `false` if there was nothing to remove because the delayed message was already removed:

 snippet: dms-remove

-`IncrementFailureCount` Increments the counter of failures for a given due delayed message.
-It must return `true` if the increment succeeded or `false` if the delayed message was already gone.
+`IncrementFailureCount` increments the count of failures for a given delayed message.
+It must return `true` if the increment succeeded or `false` if the delayed message was already removed:

 snippet: dms-increment-failure-count

-`Next` Returns the date and time set for the next delayed message to become due or null if there are no delayed messages stored.
+`Next` returns the date and time when the next delayed message is due or `null` if there are no delayed messages:

 snippet: dms-next

-`FetchNextDueTimeout` Retrieves the oldest due delayed message from the store at a specified date and time, or returns null if there are no due delayed messages.
+`FetchNextDueTimeout` returns the next delayed message that will be due at a specified date and time or `null` if there will be no delayed messages at that date and time:

 snippet: dms-fetch-next-duetimeout